ALTHOUGH WE CANNOT REMEMBER TOGETHER, STILL WE CAN REMEMBER

 The Wisconsin Veterans Museum staff compiled these names with the help of data from the National Archives.

 If you believe there is an error or omission, please contact us.

 Traditionally, Memorial Day is commemorated with public gatherings at cemeteries like the Wisconsin Veterans Memorial Cemeteries, churches, and memorials for ceremonies and dedications.
-We gather as communities to honor those that gave the ultimate sacrifice in service of our country, and in those communal remembrances we find peace and gratitude.
-Unfortunately, in this time of social distancing we cannot host those kind of events.
-But we can still remember and honor those who have passed on in a more unique way than ever before – by bringing Memorial Day to you in your own home.
+We gather as communities to honor those who gave the ultimate sacrifice.
+While we will be joining some socially distanced events, for those who are commemorating at home, here is a way to remember and honor those who have passed on.

 Remember and Share